Chuck Connors: Personal life

-On July 18, 1984, Connors was awarded a star on the Hollywood Walk of Fame (star location at 6838 Hollywood Blvd.)
-Over 200 close friends attended, including his family, and actor Johnny Crawford.
+On July 18, 1984, Connors was awarded a star on the Hollywood Walk of Fame (star location at 6838 Hollywood Blvd).
+Over 200 close friends attended, including his family and actor Johnny Crawford.

 Charity

 Connors hosted the annual Chuck Connors Charitable Invitational Golf Tournament, through the Chuck Connors Charitable Foundation, at the Canyon Country Club in Palm Springs, California.
-Proceeds went directly to the Angel View Crippled Children's Foundation and over $400,000 was raised.
+Proceeds went directly to the Angel View Crippled Children's Foundation and over $400,000 were raised.

 Death

-Connors died on November 10, 1992, at Cedars-Sinai Medical Center in Los Angeles at the age of 71 of lung cancer.
-He is buried in the San Fernando Mission Cemetery.
+Connors died of lung cancer on November 10, 1992, at Cedars-Sinai Medical Center in Los Angeles.
+He is buried at San Fernando Mission Cemetery.